arkku/aakbd/README.md

 ATMEGA32U4 using the Halfkay bootloader.
 You can simply flash the hex file after compiling with `DEVICE=ergodox`.
 See the [ErgoDox Ez firmware README](ergodox/README.md) for details.

+For Model F keyboards, this has only been tested with the last USB-C versions of the keyboards (both F77 and F62).
+<kbd>Fn</kbd>+<kbd>Space</kbd>+<kbd>R</kbd> may work to reset the keyboard,
+or you can power it up while shorting the programming pads (but they are inconviently located on the "inner" side of the PCB, so you probably need to unscrew the board).
+You can flash the hex file using the same tools as you would for the original firmware.
+I recommend enabling the DFU interface so the keyboard can be reset through that in case something goes wrong.

 ## Software Requirements